 Vitamin E (d-alpha-Tocopherol Acetate)

 The most valuable sources of dietary vitamin E include vegetable oils, margarine, nuts, seeds, avocados and wheat germ.
-Safflower oil contains large amounts of vitamin E, and there are trace amounts in corn oil and soybean oil.
+Safflower oil contains large amounts of vitamin E and there are trace amounts in corn oil and soybean oil.
 Vitamin E is actually a family of related compounds called tocopherols and tocotrienols.
 Vitamin E is available in a natural or synthetic form.
 In most cases, the natural and synthetic forms are identical except the natural form of vitamin E is better absorbed and retained in the body.
 The natural form of alpha-tocopherol is known as "d-alpha tocopherol" (The natural form is found in Isotonix Multivitamin.)
 The synthetic "dl-" form is the most common form found in dietary supplements.
-For those individuals watching their dietary fat consumption, which is relatively common in the world of dieting, vitamin E intake is likely to be low due to a reduced intake of foods with high fat content.
-The main health benefit of supplemental vitamin E comes from its immune-boosting antioxidant activity.
-It also supports normal healing and is known to promote cardiovascular health.
-Vitamin E is one of the most powerful fat-soluble antioxidants in the body.
-In turn, vitamin E protects cell membranes from free radical damage.
+For those individuals watching their dietary fat consumption, which is relatively common in the world of dieting, vitamin E intake is likely to be low, due to a reduced intake of foods with high fat content.

 Why is taking a vitamin supplement important?